surajgangawane/data_structures/README.md

                         Sort array ascending wise.
     * Bubble sort: In bubble sorting, we push maximum number to last with adjacent swap.
 Place maximum first in array.
 Opposite to selection sort.
     * Insertion sort: Take an element from an array and put it in its correct order.
+    * Merge sort: Divide array till single element and sort array while merging.